tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 Please note: this will not work for virtual_page_view.

-### Override default source and campaigns url query parameters
+### Override default source and campaigns URL query parameters

 Override the default URL query parameter names used as source and campaign parameters.
 By default, these values are taken from standard UTM parameters.

 ### Override default JavaScript page view event names

-Override the default JavaScript event names for page_view.
-Update these values if the Nameless Analytics Client-side Tracker Tag is triggered by a JavaScript event name that differs from gtm.js (for page views) or gtm.historyChange (for virtual page views).
+Override the default JavaScript event name for page views.
+Update this value if the Nameless Analytics Client-side Tracker Tag is triggered by a JavaScript event name that differs from `gtm.js`.

-Please note: When an event is fired, the Nameless Analytics Client-side tracker tag checks if the JavaScript event that triggered the tag is gtm.js or gtm.historyChange.
-If it is, the tag generates a new page_id value.
-For this reason, the page_view event must be the first event on a page.
-Any event sent on a page prior to the first page_view event will be ignored because it lacks a page_id.
+Please note: When an event is fired, the Nameless Analytics Client-side tracker tag checks if the JavaScript event that triggered the tag is the one specified in this setting.
+If it is, the tag generates a new `page_id` value.
+For this reason, the `page_view` event must be the first event on a page.
+Any event sent on a page prior to the first `page_view` event will be ignored because it lacks a `page_id`.

 ### Override default JavaScript virtual page view event names

-Override the default JavaScript event names for page_view.
-Update these values if the Nameless Analytics Client-side Tracker Tag is triggered by a JavaScript event name that differs from gtm.js (for page views) or gtm.historyChange (for virtual page views).
+Override the default JavaScript event name for virtual page views.
+Update this value if the Nameless Analytics Client-side Tracker Tag is triggered by a JavaScript event name that differs from `gtm.historyChange`.

-Please note: When an event is fired, the Nameless Analytics Client-side tracker tag checks if the JavaScript event that triggered the tag is gtm.js or gtm.historyChange.
-If it is, the tag generates a new page_id value.
-For this reason, the page_view event must be the first event on a page.
-Any event sent on a page prior to the first page_view event will be ignored because it lacks a page_id.
+Please note: Similar to standard page views, if the JavaScript event matches this setting, the tag generates a new `page_id`.

 </br>